-International Airlines Group is one of the world's largest airline groups with 547 aircraft flying to 268 destinations and carrying more than 100 million passengers each year.
+International Airlines Group is one of the world's largest airline groups with 573 aircraft flying to 268 destinations and carrying around 113 million passengers each year.
 It is the third largest group in Europe and the sixth largest in the world, based on revenue.

-Formed in January 2011, IAG is the parent company of Aer Lingus, British Airways, Iberia and Vueling.
+Formed in January 2011, IAG is the parent company of Aer Lingus, British Airways, Iberia, Vueling and LEVEL.
 It is a Spanish registered company with shares traded on the London Stock Exchange and Spanish Stock Exchanges.
 The corporate head office for IAG is in London, UK.

-IAG combines leading airlines in Ireland, the UK and Spain, enabling them to enhance their presence in the aviation market while retaining their individual brands and current operations.
-The airlines' customers benefit from a larger combined network for both passengers and cargo and a greater ability to invest in new products and services through improved financial robustness.
+IAG combines leading airlines in the UK, Ireland and Spain, enabling them to enhance their presence in the aviation market while retaining their individual brands and current operations.
+The airlines' customers benefit from a larger combined network for both passengers and cargo, and a greater ability to invest in new products and services through improved financial robustness.

 British Airways and Iberia are members of the oneworld alliance.

 - British Airways Profile

 British Airways is the UK's largest international airline and one of the world's leading global premium carriers.
 Its principal place of business is London, the world's largest premium travel market, with significant presence at Heathrow, Gatwick and London City Airports.
 It is expanding its schedule from Stansted, Manchester, Birmingham and Bristol Airports.

 British Airways’ main home at Heathrow is Terminal 5, regularly voted by passengers as the world's best airport terminal in international surveys.

 Operating one of the most extensive international scheduled airline route networks, together with its joint business agreement, codeshare and franchise partners, flies to more than 70 different countries.
 British Airways carries more than 40 million customers a year and has a fleet of nearly 300 aircraft.
 This summer, it will be operating nearly 1,000 flights a day across four London airports.

 British Airways is a founding member of oneworld, the alliance of airlines around the globe, which together serves some 1,000 destinations across the globe.